You Can Do This: Your Checklist for Living Positive While Your Partner's Deployed

 - Don't give into retail therapy.
 Put aside some savings.
 It really feels good—honest!
 Remember, these extra deployment funds won't last forever.

-- It's okay to treat yourself once in a while.
+- It's OK to treat yourself once in a while.
 Stick to the family finances, but know there's sometimes room to buy yourself an inexpensive little lift.

 - Plan a post-deployment vacation, if you can afford it.
 This can be something to look forward to and talk about with your family.